kevinross/remote-gsh/README.md

 *_charset* Request and response charset, same as *RgshFilter.charset*

+**Spring support**

+TODO

 ## Example

-You can found an example project in *remote-gsh-example/* directory, the example project is a very very simple PetStore project, you can build it and run the war file in any type of servlet container, or you can just run *mvn run:jetty* to start the built-in jetty server and find whats going on, One thing to say is that the project contains several problems, which made the application unavailable, but with the power of Remote Groovy Shell and Groovy language,
+You can find an example project in *remote-gsh-example/* directory, the example project is a very very simple PetStore project, you can build it and run the war file in any type of servlet container, or you can just run *mvn run:jetty* to start the built-in jetty server and find whats going on, One thing to say is that the project contains several problems, which made the application unavailable, but with the power of Remote Groovy Shell and Groovy language,